-- The private practitioner overseeing the suspect horse shall report a preliminary positive finding or suspect horse to the state veterinarian, Samantha Holeck at 505-414-2811 who shall then contact representatives of the NMRC, either the Equine Health and Testing Advisor Dr. D'Alonzo at 302-530-4202, the Official Veterinarian, Dr. Brandi O'Sullivan at 505-259-4663 or the Executive Director of the NMRC, Ismael "Izzy" Trejo at 505-589-6384.
+- The private practitioner overseeing the suspect horse shall report a preliminary positive finding to the state veterinarian, Samantha Holeck at 505-414-2811 who shall then contact representatives of the NMRC, either the Equine Health and Testing Advisor Dr. D'Alonzo at 302-530-4202, the Official Veterinarian, Dr. Victoria Lowe at 806-798-2890, Dr. Lauren Canady at 505-259-4663 or the Executive Director of the NMRC, Ismael "Izzy" Trejo at 505-589-6384.
+Upon notification of one of the above-mentioned NMRC representatives, that representative shall inform all NMRC parties to discuss the matter in detail.
 The NMRC representative will then notify track management of the matter.
-Either the State Veterinarian, as designated by the NM Livestock Board or the representatives from the NMRC shall contact representatives of the USDA in a timely fashion. - The decision shall be made whether to quarantine the suspect horse and the stablemates of such horse. - Consideration shall be made with the best interest of the racing population in mind. - The decision to quarantine may include one of the following options: on property of the association in the quarantine barn, an entire barn on the grounds of the association, or off the property in a location known by the New Mexico Livestock Board and the New Mexico Racing Commission.
+Either the State Veterinarian, as designated by the NM Livestock Board or the representatives from the NMRC shall contact representatives of the USDA in a timely fashion. - The decision shall be made whether to quarantine the suspect horse and the stablemates of such horse.